cuulee/contextablejs/README.md

   },
 };

-export const validator = {}; // validatable.js configuration options (see the package's page for details)
+export const validatorOptions = {}; // validatable.js configuration options (see the package's page for details)

-export const type = {}; // typeable.js configuration options (see the package's page for details)
+export const typeOptions = {}; // typeable.js configuration options (see the package's page for details)

-export const handler = {}; // handlable.js configuration options (see the package's page for details)
+export const handlerOptions = {}; // handleable.js configuration options (see the package's page for details)

 export const classMethods = {
   ping() { /* do something */ } // synchronous or asynchronous